 G Mixolydian scale

-The G Mixolydian scale is a 7-note mixolydian scale built on the root G. Its notes are G, A, B, C, D, E and F. Major scale with a flat seventh — the dominant sound of blues and rock.
-This page covers the formula, fingerings, diatonic chords and common progressions that make G Mixolydian a powerful tool for improvising and composing.
+The G Mixolydian scale is a 7-note mixolydian scale built on the root G. Its notes are G, A, B, C, D, E and F. Major scale with a flat seventh - the dominant sound of blues and rock.
+This page covers the formula, fingerings, diatonic chords and common progressions that make G Mixolydian a great tool for improvising and composing.

 G Mixolydian on the piano